KVM: Configure Intel X710 series NICs for High Performance¶

 Click Add Hardware.

 The Add New Virtual Hardware dialog box opens.
+Do one of the following:

-If SR-IOV is not required, select Network.
+If SR-IOV is NOT required, select Network.

-Do this again for your internal and HA networks.
+- Repeat the previous step for your internal and HA networks.

-If SR-IOV is required, select PCI Host Device and then select the PCI device for to the virtual function mapped to your host device’s external VLAN.
-Then click Finish.
+Select the PCI device for the virtual function that is mapped to your host device’s external VLAN, and then click Finish.

 Be sure to use the Virtual Function (VF) PCI Host Device instead of the Physical Function (PF) to take advantage of VE high-speed drivers.